The 14 Best Online Banks of 2021: Savings, Checking, CDs, and More

 With that said, you don’t need an investment account to qualify for an Everyday Cash Reserve.
 The two accounts are completely separate, though transferring money between your investment goals and Everyday Cash Reserve is an option.

 The money in your Betterment Everyday Cash Reserve isn’t invested, so there’s no risk.
 All your deposits are FDIC-insured up to $1 million.

 They will soon add an Everyday Checking account, and that promises to be fee-free, too.

 If you need a place to hold your emergency fund, save for your next vacation, or stash cash for another savings goal, Betterment Everyday Cash Reserve is a simple solution with amazing benefits.

 Your Chime account comes with everything you’d expect from your banking: A Visa debit card, spending account, and a savings account.

 If you’ve been around the block, you know how common overdraft charges and monthly service fees are.
 Chime is one of the best online bank accounts for checking because it delivers peace of mind and a great member experience.
-They offer a full service bank account that is FDIC insured, and they load it with some sweet perks.
+They offer a full service bank account that is insured by the FDIC, and they load it with some sweet perks.

 With Chime’s, you can get faster access to your paycheck through direct deposit.
 While most employers have the funds available on your typical payday, Chime will let you have it up to two days early.